J-AlexandreMurray/Sarkahnsvault/README.md

 # My Indie Author Website is a template because design is not my strength, however it is a work in progress that I am attempting to rework from the previous CMS website I previously owned.
-Domain link will be added once finished.
+Personal domain link will be added once finished.